elyra-ai/elyra/elyra/pipeline/airflow/package_catalog_connector/README.md

 1. Add a new Airflow package catalog ('`+`' > '`New Apache Airflow package operator catalog`').
 1. Specify a catalog name, e.g. '`Airflow 1.10.15 wheel`'.
 1. (Optional) Specify a category under which the loaded operators will be organized in the palette.
 1. Configure the '`Airflow package download URL`'.
-The URL must reference a location that Elyra can access using an HTTP GET request, without the need to authenticate.
+The URL must reference a location that Elyra can access using an HTTP GET request.
+If the resource is secured, provide credentials, such as a user id or api key and password.

+### Example

 If the Airflow package is stored on PyPI:
    1. Search for the Apache Airflow package on PyPI.
    1. Open the package's release history and choose the desired version.
    1. Open the `Download files` link.